-Estalagem Da Ponta Do Sol is 4 star design hotel perched on a cliff facing the Atlantic Ocean and featuring an infinity pool and hot tub with panoramic views.
+Estalagem Da Ponta Do Sol is 4-star design hotel perched on a cliff facing the Atlantic Ocean and featuring an infinity pool and hot tub with panoramic views.
 Room décor is totally white and each room has floor to ceiling windows leading onto balconies, some with sea views others with garden views.
 Customer service is excellent and there is a free shuttle service to the airport if you don’t intend to drive.
 Get full details and availability

 There are several private villa and apartment rentals in this area too.

-Calheta for marina and beach
+Stay in Calheta for the marina and sandy beach

 Special places to stay near Calheta